 Once I had about 6 bottles of various juice concentrates packed with me from Finland.
 Good stuff like unsweetened lingonberry juice (a brain-burstingly sour juice) blueberry, strawberry, cloudberry and other Finnish wild berry juices.
 Admittedly, it might have looked suspicious.

 The officer was convinced I had smuggled in alcohol, shook the bottles and with a beaming face said “AHA!
 Alcohol!
 Look, bubbles!
 Alcohol, too much bubbles!”
 I laughed and told him to go ahead and taste it (it was the lingonberry bottle so I secretly wished he did).
 He took me to the back office with the boss, they turned the bottles around for a while, laughed and looked at me like I was a lunatic (maybe they were right) for bringing that stuff in and told me to move along.
 Got to keep all my goodies though.

 After the x-ray you will be out of the luggage area and be met by a row of men, mainly people’s drivers and taxi drivers.
-It’s best to move on to the exit and get a taxi from the official taxi line outside.
+It’s best to move on to the exit on the left and get a taxi from the official taxi line outside.
 A cab to Riyadh city center should not cost you more than 70SAR.
 A single female can also hire a taxi alone from here without any problems.
 EDIT: 2017 You can now order a Careem or UBER taxi to come pick you at a certain time, and there’s a London Cab company stand outside.
 London cab to city will cost around 100-150 sar.

 Welcome to the Magic Kingdom!

 Get updates from Blue Abaya to your email!